davidrunger/blog/src/_posts/2024-07-02-enforce-git-hooks-in-a-rails-initializer.md

 [git-hooks]: https://githooks.com/

 For example, I have a [pre-push Git hook][pre-push-hook] script that I want to be run before I push any code up to GitHub for [my website][davidrunger.com]'s repository.
-This script performs various checks, such as using [Gitleaks][gitleaks] to scan the diff that's about to be pushed up to GitHub for any secrets (like an API access token) and to abort the push if any such secrets are found.
+This script performs various checks, such as using [Gitleaks][gitleaks] to scan the diff for any secrets (like an API access token) and to abort the push if any such secrets are found.
 The `pre-push` hook also runs various linters.

 As long as everyone who works on the repository configures their local Git setup to use the repository's Git hooks, then Git will run that `pre-push` check and verify that it passes before Git will actually push any code to GitHub.